-The Huntington’s Disease Triathlon is one of the few races in the world which is operated by a not-for-profit organization.
-The event is organized solely by volunteers and all proceeds from the race support research aimed at treating and curing Huntington’s disease.
+The Huntington’s Disease Triathlon is one of the few races in the world of which is operated by a not-for-profit organization.
+The event is organized solely by volunteers and all net proceeds from the race support research aimed at treating and curing Huntington’s disease.

 2020 marks the 29th Anniversary of the Huntington’s Disease Triathlon.
 Huntington’s disease (HD) is a fatal genetic disorder that leads to the progressive degeneration of nerve cells in the brain resulting in the deterioration of a person’s physical and mental abilities.
 Today, there are 30,000 symptomatic American’s with HD and more than 200,000 at risk for inheriting the disease.
 The symptoms of HD have been described as having ALS, Parkinson’s and Alzheimer’s simultaneously.
 Every child of a parent with HD has a 50% chance of carrying the faulty gene that is the cause of HD.
 It currently has no cure.

 Race Director, Debbie Gomberg, began her fight against Huntington’s disease when her father lost his battle to the disease in 1989.
 Her sister is currently afflicted with the disease and is in the later stages.
 Debbie, herself, and all her children/grandchildren are at risk for the disease.
 Over the past quarter decade, she has devoted much time and enormous effort in supporting the Huntington’s Disease Society of America (HDSA) through her commitment as President of the South Florida Chapter and as Event Director of this Annual Triathlon.